The teachers of the Institute

 The Éditions Mahayana have notably published his translation of the Sanghata Sutra, the Golden Light Sutra and the Wheel of Sharp Weapons.
 Other works he has translated are published by Claire Lumière and Padmakara (“Tsadra series”).

-He currently teaches the Discovery of Buddhism modules at the Institute and is also the PEBA Program Assistant and Spiritual Program Coordinator.
+He currently teaches the Discovery of Buddhism modules at the Institute, and is also a Basic Program assistant.

 Visiting teachers